Brian Anderson (skateboarder): Professional skateboarding

 Anderson attained professional status in around August 1998 while riding for Toy Machine and was named Thrasher magazine's "Skater of the Year" the following year after he joined the Girl Skateboards team.
 The magazine's editor-in-chief explained:

 When I first saw him, it was a picture of a frontside bluntslide at Hubba Hideout.
 This barbaric dude that was obviously larger than life.
 He just walked right into the spotlight from working 70 hours as a line cook, to being the hottest thing in skateboarding.

-On August 23, 2013, Anderson's inaugural Nike SB signature model shoe the "Project BA" was launched in New York City, US.
-The event was held at the Ludlow Studios Gallery in the Lower East Side and heavy metal band Unlocking the Truth provided the musical entertainment for the attendees.
+On August 23, 2013, Anderson's inaugural Nike SB signature model shoe the "Project BA" was launched in New York City.
+The event was held at the Ludlow Studios Gallery on the Lower East Side and heavy metal band Unlocking the Truth provided the musical entertainment for the attendees.
 Nike SB designer Fabricio Costa used sketches that were drawn by Anderson to create a skate shoe with a "runner-like upturned toe" that is designed specifically for flip tricks.

 Sponsors

-As of January 1, 2016, Anderson is sponsored by Anti Hero Skateboards, Nike SB, Independent, Labor Skateboard Shop, Spitfire, and Bones.
+As of January 1, 2016, Anderson is sponsored by Anti Hero Skateboards, Nike SB, Ace trucks, Labor Skateboard Shop, Spitfire, and Bones.